home-assistant/home-assistant.io/source/_integrations/wunderground.markdown

 <div class='note warning'>

 Weather Underground API no longer offers API keys.
 The API is generally not available for use, except if you own a personal weather station and provide your data to WU (PWS Uploader).
+Due to changes in WU API described [here](https://docs.google.com/document/d/1eKCnKXI9xnoMGRRzOL1xPCBihNV2rOet08qpE_gArAY/edit) the integration doesn't work anymore.

 Please consider this when using the following information.